CW 12 W — Adventures in Travel Writing

 Class Recording Available: Yes

 As the travel industry hits its post-pandemic stride, there is once again a booming market for well-told travel narratives and helpful guides to locales both far-flung and just around the corner.
 In this course, students will be introduced to several approaches to travel writing, including short-form reports focused on a single site of interest; emotionally compelling first-person travel essays; environmental, cultural, or culinary trend pieces; and wide-ranging features that tackle an entire city or region.
-We will sample work from such authors as Rachel Monroe, Elif Batuman, Stephanie Elizondo Griest, and Leslie Jamison.
+We will sample work from such authors as Rachel Monroe, Stephanie Elizondo Griest, and Zadie Smith.
 Expect to write one shorter and one longer piece, and prepare to be part of a kind and considerate writing community.
 There is no requirement to travel specifically for the purposes of this course—students may write about where they live, from memory about a trip they took in the past, using long-distance interviews, or adapting their usual outdoors-oriented or food-focused writing style to the travel market.
-Each student will aim to complete two articles that could be published in the magazine of their choice, from illustrated newsstand glossies to literary journals to regional or in-flight magazines.
+Each student will aim to complete two articles that could be published in the magazine of their choice, from illustrated newsstand glossies to literary journals and regional or in-flight magazines.

 Faculty, MFA Program, Western Connecticut State

 (Required) Robin Hemley, A Field Guide for Immersion Writing: Memoir, Journalism, and Travel (ISBN 978-0820342559)